 Real-World Superheroes Honored during Black History Month

-They are:
+They were:

 - Dr. Samira Brown primary care pediatrician in Atlanta, Georgia and co-founder of Little Lives PPE (Personal Protective Equipment)